Golf

 Discuss safety on the golf course.
 Show that you know first aid for

-injuries or illnesses that could occur while golfing, including lightning,
+injuries or illnesses that could occur while golfing, including

-ivy exposure, sprains, strains.
+bites, poison ivy exposure, sprains, and strains.

 2.